sarah-cic-uk/hackathon-uol/README.md

 - Manna Care: an online marketplace for people to donate to refugees

 - Voice of a Refugee: a powerful social media platform where refugees can share their personal stories and hardships and connect to donors who can provide aid and support.
-The app forms a relationship between the donor and recipient so they can stay in contact, make continued donations and see how thier aid is improving the lives of those they donate to.
+The app forms a relationship between the donor and recipient so they can stay in contact, make continued donations and see how their aid is improving the lives of those they donate to.

 - RefugeeFund: an app to help refugees make payments in a foreign country.
 People can donate to the all and refugees can claim donations to help them with public transport or shopping for essentials.
 Donations would be converted into barcodes/QR codes so refugees can easily pay for things without needing to handle money or set up bank accounts.
 The UI was entirely icons to prevent language barriers.